omar-faruk01/Katalon_AWS_Workshop/README.md

 This repository is for the testing portion of the workshop for AWS by Katalon.
 You can clone this repository into Katalon to modify and run the tests.

+The steps below contain instructions for creating a testing build through AWS Codebuild.
+The Codebuild project can be added as part of a pipeline, and triggered to run tests automatically on application deployments.

 **Prerequisites**:

 1. A GitHub Account and a GitHub personal access token (Make sure to store this token somewhere secure, as it will be used in the workshop)